For Immediate Release

-Contact: Caeli Quinn, Co-Founder and Director, Climate Ride, 406.871.5477, email@example.com or
+Contact: Caeli Quinn, Executive Director, Climate Ride, 406.871.5477, email@example.com, or

-Each participant pays a registration fee of $75 and then raises at least $2,400 to participate in Climate Ride.
-Registration includes a personal fundraising web page, training support and access to a nationwide network of Climate Riders and eco-heroes.
-The ride includes a cycling jersey, accommodations, luggage transfer, road support, meals, bike mechanics, expert guides and the nightly expert speaker series.
+Each participant pays a registration fee of $100 and then raises at least $2,800 to participate in Climate Ride.
+Climate Ride is offering $75 registration until December 1, 2015.
+Registration includes a personal fundraising web page, fundraising and training support and access to a nationwide network of Climate Riders and eco-heroes.
+The ride includes a cycling jersey, accommodations, luggage transfer, road support, meals, bike mechanics, expert guides and the nightly speaker series.

 About Climate Ride

-Contact: Caeli Quinn, Climate Ride Co-Founder and Director, 406.871.5477, email@example.com, or
+Contact: Caeli Quinn, Executive Director, Climate Ride, 406.871.5477, email@example.com, or

 Tim O’Bayley, O’Bayley Communications, 760.778.3525, firstname.lastname@example.org